neam/webapp-xul-wrapper/README.md

 ![Screenshot of the Kitchen Sink](https://raw.github.com/neam/webapp-xul-wrapper-kitchensink/develop/misc/screen.png "Screenshot of the Kitchen Sink")

+If your system is properly configured and you are using OSX, you should be able to get the Kitchen Sink running as per above by executing:

+     ./run-kitchensink.sh

 When that is working for you, you can package your own webapp:

 1. Fork this project